-Rossendales Collect ("Rossendales") takes all complaints seriously, and investigates them in a fair and consistent manner.
+Rossendales Limited (Debt Collection) ("Rossendales") takes all complaints seriously, and investigates them in a fair and consistent manner.
 As our services affect the public at large, we view the individuals we deal with in the process of debt collection as our customers.
 This means that we have customer service obligations, which we strive to uphold.

 Should we fail to meet your expectations, or should you feel dissatisfied with our conduct in any way, we would welcome your feedback.
 Our telephone agents are happy to help if you wish to talk through any concerns.